component-driven/component-driven-development/Readme.md

 npm install
 ```

-Then run:
+### Design systems for React developers

+Run:

 - `npm start` to work on exercises and run the completed style guide
 - `npm run app` to run the completed app

 Or:

+- `npm run exercises-cdd` to work on exercises
+- `npm run styleguide` to run the completed style guide

+### Resilient component libraries in React

+Run:

+- `npm run start-rcl` to work on exercises and run the completed style guide
+- `npm run app` to run the completed app

+Or:

-- `npm run exercises` to work on exercises
+- `npm run exercises-rcl` to work on exercises
 - `npm run styleguide` to run the completed style guide

 ## Tech stack